You’ll get up to 2.02% interest on savings, plus a freebies if you switch.

 You can snap up reduced food and special offers

 I rarely buy any fresh food at full price.
 Instead I take advantage of the reduced shelves or special offers to stock up and store in my freezer.
 This is a big money saver.
 Say between the two of us we’re using four packs of fish or meat each week.
-At full price we’re looking at £4 or £5 for each, if not more (I buy high-welfare and sustainable options), which is near enough a grand over 12 months.
-If I’m saving a third, and I’m often able to save more, that’s £333 less I’m spending.
+If I’m saving on average £10 a week on those purchases, that’s easily £500 saved over 12 months.

 I think this is a pretty conservative estimate.
 And that’s just fish and meat.
 Add in bread, veg, leftovers, cakes… you can probably freeze the bulk of the food you buy.
 So make sure you’re not just filling it with ready meals!